oparkins/oparkins.github.io/_posts/2020-03-04-Using-Ansible-to-Setup-a-Security-Audit-Infrastructure.md

 ## Conclusion

-I have very proud of the Ansible scripts that have been created.
+I am very proud of the Ansible scripts that have been created.
 It was a combination of OpenVAS, SSH Certificates, and more that made it worth while.
 If there are any questions or concerns, start a GitHub issue.
 Feel free to add other important tools to the remote machine configurations and create a pull